7ife/ico-bot/README.md

-# icobot
+# ico-bot
-Funny Telegram bot for getting SVG icons
+Funny Telegram bot for getting SVG and PNG icons.
+Use search and get your icons!